danleeaj/summate_data/README.md

 * `README.md` containing details of the experiment
 * `data/` directory containing all the outputs of the experiment / Autograder
 * `analysis.ipynb` containing the code to analyze the data
+* `figure.png` containing a figure, if any were made

 \* Data is not uploaded to GitHub for privacy concerns.
 All identifiable factors are removed.